Ukulele and Arthrosis: How To Play Without Pain

 Arthrosis doesn’t have to stop you from playing the ukulele.

 It’s all about finding what works for you.
 Take it slow, be kind to your hands, and enjoy the music.
-Every small step is progress!
+Even a few minutes of comfortable playing is a win.

 Keep Strumming!